Microsoft Office Add-In Developer

 Data Pre-Population in Composing Workflows

 For sales teams, support organisations, or professional services firms, new email compositions frequently require standard data elements – client reference numbers, case identifiers, project codes, or compliance disclaimers.
-An event-based add-in triggered on OnNewMessageCompose can query an internal CRM or project management system and pre-populate these fields automatically.
+An event-based add-in triggered on OnNewMessageCompose can query an internal CRM or project management system, or connect to your own web application for data retrieval, and pre-populate these fields automatically.

-This pattern integrates naturally with the CRM integration scenarios that we have implemented for clients building custom Outlook add-ins.
+This pattern means the add-in integrates seamlessly with CRM or project management tools to automate data population, aligning with the CRM integration scenarios that we have implemented for clients building custom Outlook add-ins.
 The difference is that the data insertion happens automatically rather than requiring the user to open a task pane and initiate a lookup.

 Inbound Email Processing